MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter.md

 slightly harder to ignore.

 What does this mean for you?
 Your cover letter shouldn't be Shakespeare.
 Merely existing is 90% of its job.
-The other 10% is including the right keywords.
+The other 10% is including the right keywords and keeping 'fluff' to a minimum.

 ![job description word cloud](http://i.imgur.com/c6yT77k.png)